Continually Updated Clinical Reference

 Diagnosis

 Determining hepatic copper content via liver biopsy is the single most sensitive and accurate test for Wilson disease.
-Assay of serum ceruloplasmin is a simple and practical test, but it may fall within or slightly below normal range in 5-15% of affected patients.
+Assay of serum ceruloplasmin is simple and practical, but values are normal in 5-15% of affected patients.
 Other tests include the following:

 • Slit-lamp examination to check for the presence of corneal Kaiser-Fleischer rings is a vital part in the diagnostic evaluation.

-• Twenty-four-hour urinary copper excretion rises dramatically in symptomatic patients.
-It is a useful test to monitor therapy.
+• Twenty-four-hour urinary copper excretion rises dramatically in symptomatic patients and is a useful test to monitor therapy.

 Because of its protean manifestations, Wilson disease should be excluded in any patient who presents with unexplained neurological dysfunction, especially if the basal ganglia or cerebellum is involved.